narma-17/Activity6DA3330/README.md

 # Activity6DA3330
-Business Application Development Activity 6
+This is the submission for Activity 6 (DA 3330).
+The activity aims to test the use of git and github.